BlockstreamResearch/scriptless-scripts/md/pedersen-swap.md

 can abuse that scheme not to prove ranges, but to prove that each `Qi` commits to a bit of `x`.

-As a result, the seller must send adaptorless signatures for the factors `ti1` and `ti2` of each `ri`.
-In general, in order to reveal multiple secret adaptors `u1, ..., un` with a single signature the seller must create adaptorless signatures `(si, R + sum(uj over j)*G - ui*G, ui*G)`.
-This ensures that all adaptorless signatures commit to the same Schnorr signature nonce `R + sum(uj over j)*G`.
+As a result, the seller must send partial signatures for the factors `ti1` and `ti2` of each `ri`.
+In general, in order to reveal multiple secret adaptors `u1, ..., un` with a single signature the seller must create partial signatures `(si, R + sum(uj over j)*G - ui*G, ui*G)`.
+This ensures that all partial signatures commit to the same Schnorr signature nonce `R + sum(uj over j)*G`.

-However, simply sending multiple adaptorless signatures in that way is problematic.
+However, simply sending multiple partial signatures in that way is problematic.
 Say the seller sends one adaptorless signature with adaptor `Ti1=ti1*G` and one with adaptor `Ti2=ti2*G`.
 Then even without seeing the actual signature, by just subtracting the signatures the buyer learns `-ti1 + ti2`.
 Instead, the seller